 In light of the unique shared leadership responsibilities of our named executive officers, consideration is given to the aggregate compensation levels of the top officers of our peers, rather than focusing solely on individual compensation, in finalizing executive compensation parameters.
 In regards to overall base compensation levels, we target levels that approximate the median of our peers, taking into consideration company and individual performance.
 We aim to provide performance based short-term incentive opportunities that are in line with those of our peers at the market median but allow for superior rewards for superior performance that will move cash compensation (base salary and annual cash incentive awards) to the upper quartile of market.
-In addition, we provide our named executive officers and offer company by granting equity incentive awards.
+In addition, we provide our named executive officers the opportunity to participate in the long-term success of the Company by granting equity incentive awards.
 We are also committed to helping maintain the health and welfare of our named executive officers and offer competitive benefits packages.
 Our philosophy is to maintain a total compensation package at the median of market if performance expectations are met and at the upper quartile of market if performance expectations are exceeded.